Coder-Upsilon/little-kb/README.md

-# Little KB - Knowledge Base Management Webapp
+# VectorVault - Knowledge Base Management Webapp

 A Python-based webapp for managing multiple knowledge bases with vector storage and semantic search capabilities.